Nepal at the 2012 Summer Olympics: Athletics

 Tilak Ram Tharu was the sole male competitor in athletics to represent Nepal at the London Olympic Games.
 He had not participated in any previous Olympic Games.
 Tharu qualified for the Games by using a wildcard because his fastest time of eleven seconds at the 2011 World Championships in Athletics was 0.76 seconds slower than the "B" qualifying standard for the men's 100 metres.
 He said that he did not expect to get the chance to take part in the Olympic Games and set himself the objective of recording a new Nepalese national record.
 Tharu spent two months training in Nepal alongside his period in Kent.
 He was drawn in the fourth heat in the preliminary round on 4 August, finishing fifth out of eight athletes, with a time of 10.85 seconds.
 Overall Tharu finished 59th out of 75 competitors overall, and did not advance to the later stages because he was 0.23 seconds slower than the slowest athlete in his heat who progressed to the first round.
 He was unable to obtain the Nepalese national record but stated his faster time was a positive although he felt Nepal required better training facilities.

 Competing at her first Summer Olympic Games, Pramila Rijal was the oldest person to compete for Nepal at the London Olympics at age 27.
 She attained qualification to the Games with the use of a wildcard because she had not set any previous time for the women's 100 metres.
 Rijal revealed that she had problems with the starting block but hoped the training in Kent would aid her in setting a new Nepalese national record.
 She took part in the fourth heat on 3 August, finishing sixth out of nine competitors, with a time of 13.33 seconds.
 The result was attributed to Rajal having back pain in the days before the event and required painkillers to help her cope.
-She finished 71st out of 78 runners overall, and was eliminated from the event since only the first three finshers of each heat and the following ten quickest qualified for the next round.
+She finished 71st out of 78 runners overall, and was eliminated from the event since only the first three finishers of each heat and the following ten quickest qualified for the next round.